sikandartariq1/activeadmin_sortable_table/README.md

 # Active Admin Orderable

-This gem extends ActiveAdmin so that your index page's table rows can be sortable via a drag-and-drop interface.
+This gem extends ActiveAdmin so that your index page's table rows can be orderable via a drag-and-drop interface.

 ## Prerequisites